ezsystems/commerce-documentation/docs/api/sisorestapibundle/basket_functions.md

 ## updateBasketVoucher

-### Resourcename

-/api/ezp/v2/siso-rest/basket/current/voucher (PATCH)

-### Summary
+`/api/ezp/v2/siso-rest/basket/current/voucher (PATCH)`

-Validates and stores the voucher code in current.
-If an empty field is sent, the current voucher will be deleted.
+Validates and stores the voucher code in the current basket.
+If an empty field is sent, the current voucher is deleted.

-Standard service id: 'siso_rest_api.basket_helper_service' (method validateAndStoreVoucherCode)
+Standard service ID: `siso_rest_api.basket_helper_service` (method `validateAndStoreVoucherCode`)

 ### Request